mahsavafaie/WGM/README.md

 In order to modify or execute individual files, create a new conda environment with the file `environment.yml`.
 After activating the newly created environment, you should be able to run and modify existing files without dependency problems.

-Two different models can be found in the `models/` folder. "scanned" works best with scanned document images and "microfilm" works best with "miccrofilm" images.
+Two different models can be found in the `models/` folder. `scanned.h5` works best with scanned document images and `microfilm.h5` works best with "miccrofilm" images.

 The script `classifier_fcnn.py` can be used to classify single images.
 To classify multiple images use